KQM-git/TCL/docs/characters/pyro/klee.md

 **Notes**

 * Klees's normal and charged attacks have the **blunt** attribute allowing them to break shields like claymores.
-* 3 hits / 2.5s ICD, shared with elemental Skill
+* 3 hits / 2.5s ICD, shared with Elemental Skill
 * Enemies struck by Klee's charged attack will be staggered or launched.

 </TabItem>